--Updated April 2021--

 For a compact travel kit grab the Fujicrons: 23, 35, 50. all can be carried in a small bag or even a coat!
 If you don't mind the bulk, 16, 35, 90 gives a larger spread of focal lengths, an extra stop on the wide end and more bokeh on the long end.

 A small plastic bag with a hole cut out for the lens will keep water off.
+You can also buy cheap rain covers or rain sleeves.
 An umbrella can work if there's no wind.
 Most Fuji cameras can handle light rain with no problems (of course, if your camera breaks I didn't tell you that!).

-A bag might help in the rain, but may not be as useful in dusty or sandy areas.
+A bag might help in the rain, but may not be as useful in seriously dusty or sandy areas.

 Use your head, don't take your weather resistant camera swimming.

 Affiliate links on this page don't cost you an extra cent and help me pay for website hosting.